AeonDave/go-s5/README.md

 The tracker is designed to stay out of the way: it only observes timings and byte counts already flowing through the connection and holds a minimal mutex to avoid contention in high-throughput scenarios.

+Server side: you can enable linkquality for outbound hops by passing a tracker into the server (`server.WithLinkQuality(tr)` or `srv.LinkQualityTracker()` if created by the CLI) and reading `tr.Score()` or `tr.ConnectionInfo()` whenever you need to rank/inspect routes.
+The `s5 server` CLI also supports `-linkquality`/`-linkquality-interval`, emitting the same stderr snapshots for direct dials or upstream chains, so you can monitor hop health without touching the traffic.
+To log connection accepts/closes with peer addresses, pass `-log-connections` (CLI) or use `server.WithConnectionLogging(true)` in code.

 To view live quality snapshots when using the bundled CLI, start `s5 dial` with `-linkquality` (and optionally `-linkquality-interval 2s`).
 The tool will print